datahub-project/datahub/metadata-ingestion/docs/sources/openapi/openapi.md

 then this plugin has all the information needed to create the dataset in DataHub.

-In case there is no example defined, the plugin will try to get the metadata directly from the endpoint.
+In case there is no schemas or example defined, the plugin will try to get the metadata directly from the endpoint.
 So, if in your swagger file you have

 ```yaml